khalil-ab/connected-plant-with-android-app/README.md

 ![](/02.jpg)

+Here is the link of how to build it :

-Here is the link of the video for my simulation
+Here is the link of the video for my simulation :

 Here is my email if anyone need my help or something : abouabdelmajidkhalil@gmail.com